 Former police officer Jimmy Chérizier, alias "Barbecue," is one of Haiti’s most important gang leaders.
 He is best known for establishing the “G9 and Family” (G9 an fanmi – G9), a criminal federation of nine of the strongest gangs in Haiti’s capital of Port-au-Prince.

-Chérizier has collaborated with the ruling Haitian Tèt Kale Party (Parti Haïtien Tèt Kale – PHTK) and police.
-But more recently, he posed challenges to the Haitian state, calling for revolution in June 2021.
-He is now positioning himself to take advantage of a power vacuum left by former President Jovenel Moïse’s assassination, through an alliance with political elites formerly aligned with Moïse.
+Barbecue has collaborated with the ruling Haitian Tèt Kale Party (Parti Haïtien Tèt Kale – PHTK) and police.
+But more recently, he posed challenges to the Haitian state, calling for revolution in June 2021 and demanding the resignation of interim President Ariel Henry.
+He continues positioning himself to take advantage of a power vacuum left by former President Jovenel Moïse’s assassination, through an alliance with political elites formerly aligned with Moïse.

 He came on to the map in November 2017, when he participated in a supposed anti-gang operation that led to the extrajudicial killing of at least 9 innocent civilians in the Grand Ravine neighborhood of Port-au-Prince.